kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 - DialoGPT-medium is pre-trained on a large corpus of conversational data using unsupervised learning

-- During pre-training, the model learns to predict the next word in a sequence of conversation based on the context provided by the preceding words.
-This enables the model to capture conversational patterns, context, and semantics from the training data, enabling it to generate contextually relevant responses
+- During pre-training, the model learns to predict the next word in a sequence of conversation based on the context provided by the preceding words

+- This enables the model to capture conversational patterns, context, and semantics from the training data, enabling it to generate contextually relevant responses

-- When presented with a prompt or message, DialoGPT-medium generates a response by predicting the next sequence of words that are most likely to follow based on the context provided by the input.
-It utilizes the learned patterns and associations from the pre-training and fine-tuning stages to generate coherent and contextually relevant responses
+- When presented with a prompt or message, DialoGPT-medium generates a response by predicting the next sequence of words that are most likely to follow based on the context provided by the input

+- It utilizes the learned patterns and associations from the pre-training and fine-tuning stages to generate coherent and contextually relevant responses

 - Through a sampling strategy, it generates responses by predicting the next sequence of words based on the provided context